authts/sample-keycloak-react-oidc-context/README.md

 ### Making an API request

 1. Go to the React app, login, then click the **Playground** page
-1. An API request is made, which the Vite dev server proxies to the correct location on the server
+1. An API request is made, which the Vite dev server proxies to the correct location on the API server
     - **Request URL**:

           GET http://localhost:5173/api/payload